FarFetchd/clickitongue/README.md

 `brew install portaudio fftw`, and then in the clickitongue directory run `./build.sh osx.ccbuildfile`.
 After that, `./clickitongue` to run.

+If you want a stricter looser double-click timing, change the value of kOSXDoubleClickMs at the top of constants.h before compiling.
+(Defaults to 1/3rd of a second).

 # Usage

 If you have a microphone that you can position about 1cm in front of your mouth,